-Waterville Housing Authority is a public housing agency in Waterville, Maine that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Waterville Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of the most recent VMS report, Waterville Housing Authority manages 364 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Waterville Housing Authority manages 379 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 14% having issued approximately 33 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 53 months on the waiting list1.